Dataset

 Overview

-Consent and privacy
+Consent and Privacy

 Egocentric video data from children in their home and school environments contain more sensitive information than videos in egocentric videos by adults.
-Participating families provide full consent for the data that are shared at the time of recording and also have a 6 month period after recording when they can retract any portion of their recording.
+Participating families provide full consent for the data that are shared at the time of recording and also have a six month period after recording when they can retract any portion of their recording.
 To ensure BabyView data are accessible to researchers while protecting the privacy of participants, we currently distribute the data through Databrary, a US National Institutes of Health-funded site designed specifically for the distribution of developmental video data.
 Access to data on Databrary requires investigators be authorized via an institutional agreement that bars reidentification of participants and redistribution of data.

 Data Releases